paritytech/polkadot/README.md

 ### Debian-based (Debian, Ubuntu)

 Currently supports Debian 10 (Buster) and Ubuntu 20.04 (Focal), and derivatives.

+Installation from the repository will create a `systemd` service that can be used to run a Polkadot node.
+By default, it will run as the `polkadot` user, with no additional flags.
+The service file located at `/etc/systemd/system/polkadot.service` can be edited to customise this as necessary.
+This file will not be overwritten on updating polkadot.
+Conversely, you may also just run the node directly from the command-line.

 ```
 # Import the security@parity.io GPG key